Updated: Feb 22

 Inspiration is the life force of our existence, and learning to reach into our infinite intelligence and creative powers is a skill.
 Its cultivation depends on our willingness, effort, and genuine interest.
 We have to genuinely want to live an inspired life if we are to actually build the skillset which will enable us to reap the fruits of our inspiration.
 One cannot exist without the other.

 Start by meditating in complete silence (ten minutes a day should be good to start with).
 Then find a book that inspires you and make sure you read some of it during the day.
 Do some research on inspiring people and look at the key themes that emerge from their stories.
-Stretch your mind by taking up a creative outlet (painting, drawing, dance etc.).
+Stretch your mind by taking up a creative outlet (painting, drawing, dancing, etc.).
 Get into the habit of putting together puzzles or playing sudoku.
 Every activity, no matter how big or small contributes to your overall state of inspiration.

 1. Commit to living an inspired life